Skip to Content

 Keeping Air Plants Indoors

-In a nutshell, the rule of the thumb is, if your air plants are kept indoors, place them close to a window away from direct sunlight.
-If you keep your air plants outdoors, make sure they are kept in a location that isn’t directly exposed to sunlight for more than one hour during the day.
-You can place your tillandsias under a tree, on a shaded patio or porch.
-Paying attention to the location of your tillandsias will ensure you have a sort of control over the amount of sun it receives.
+In a nutshell, the rule of thumb is if your air plants are kept indoors, place them close to a window away from direct sunlight.
+If you keep your air plants outdoors, ensure they are kept in a location that isn’t directly exposed to sunlight for more than one hour during the day.
+Place your tillandsias under a tree or on a shaded patio or porch.
+Paying attention to the location of your tillandsias will ensure you control the amount of sun it receives.

 So, how can you know that your tillandsia is exposed to too much sunlight?
 Signs that indicate your tillandsia is receiving too much sunlight include.